aroemers/crustimoney/README.md

 ## Auto-named rules

 The example above shows that all success nodes are filtered out, except the root node, as they are nameless.
-The parsers could be wrapped with `with-name`, but the names can be the same as the grammar rule names in this case.
+The parsers could be wrapped with `with-name`, but the names would probably be the same as the rule names in this case.
-Appending an `=` to the rule name will automatically wrap the parser as such.
+Appending an `=` to the rule name will automatically wrap the parser with `with-name`.
 This would update the grammar to:

 ```clj